Richard Short (actor)

 Richard Ian Porterfield Short (born 8 October 1975) is an English actor based in Los Angeles.
 He is starring in the 2017 TV drama series Mary Kills People.
 In 2017 he appeared in the independent film The Dare and in 2016 Crazy Famous.
 On television he has had recurring roles on Vinyl and Covert Affairs and has appeared on American Horror Story, White Collar, and Blue Bloods.
-Short has appeared in more than 30 films and television shows in the USA and UK.
+Short has appeared in more than 30 films and television shows in the US and UK.
 On Broadway, he was a member of the 2011 company of Jez Butterworth's Jerusalem at the Music Box Theatre.

 In January 2018 Short was nominated for Best Lead Actor, Drama Series, from the Academy of Canadian Cinema & Television for his performance on Mary Kills People.